karthik-kunjarakana/karthik-kunjarakana/README.md

 ---

-# Hi, I'm Karthik Kunjarakana! 👋
+# Hi, I'm Karthika Krishna! 👋

 Welcome to my GitHub profile!
 I’m a student at VCET Puttur with a keen interest in programming.
 Explore my repositories to see my work in Python and C programming and also CV2 implementation using python.